mheyer32/alienbreed3d2/README.md

 When the Automap is displayed:
 * Numeric Pad 5 centres on the player.
 * Numeric Pad 1/2/3/4/6/7/8/9 scrolls the map in the implied direction.
-* Numeric Pad Period (.) toggles green/transparent overlay mode.
+* Numeric Pad . (period) toggles green/transparent overlay mode.

 When the Automap is not displayed:
 * Numeric Pad 7/8/9 adjust display gamma (7 decreases, 8 resets, 9 increases)